SkyIsTheLimit/JavaREPL/README.md

 These, among many other features make a REPL a very useful tool.
 Most scripting langauges already have their own version of REPL.
 For instance, Python, Ruby, SML, Erlang, etc. all have a REPL devleoped already.
-However, Jave doesn't seem to have one.
+However, Java doesn't seem to have one.